paul-blackwell/paul-blackwell/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on ...
-The Modern React Bootcamp (Hooks, Context, NextJS, Router)
+Mastering Next.js (Lee Robinson)
 - 🌱 I’m currently learning ...
-React.js
+Next.js
 - 👯 I’m looking to collaborate on ... anything web based
 - 🤔 I’m looking for help with ...
 Node.js
 - 💬 Ask me about ...
 Anything